MY VIEW FROM THE COCKPIT

 When I got there, the instructors immediately assaulted me because my background was as a FAC.
 They wanted “real fighter pilots.”
 I should have been humbled but instead, I was challenged.
 If you saw the movie Top Gun, the character Tom Cruise played wanted so desperately to be the Top Gun that he would do anything to win it, including violating the rules of engagement.
 I did not violate the rules of engagement and by the third strike mission, I beat my instructor.
 There were 17 strike missions in the program.
 All of the instructors wanted to fly against me to prove that no student could beat them, but each time I came back victorious.

-Finally, on the seventeenth flight, they put me up against the unit’s Top Gun.
-He was a seasoned veteran of over 100 bombing missions over North Vietnam.
+Finally, on the seventeenth flight, they put me up against the wing’s Top Gun.
+He was a seasoned veteran with 100 bombing missions over North Vietnam.
 He knew the plane well.
 He was a great pilot.
 We fired the Gatling gun and rockets.
 We flew high and low angle bomb runs.
 But when the mission was over, there was a new Top Gun.
 For the first time, a student won that hallowed honor.

 Tom Wolfe wrote a book about fighter pilots called The Right Stuff.
 In that book, he talks about the ego of the fighter pilot.
 He said, “There is no ego in any other profession that rivals that of the fighter pilot except one -- the surgeon.”
 The week I won Top Gun, I was accepted to medical school.